 I started taking photographs as a young teenager.
-I often credit my mom's point and shoot 35mm film camera and one of those Sony Mavica floppy disk cameras in the late 90's that captures a whooping 0.3 megapixels(!).
+I often credit my mom's point & shoot 35mm film camera as well as the Sony Mavica floppy disk digital camera in the late 90's that captures images at a whooping 0.3 megapixels(!).
 I am self-taught, and proudly so.
-I started shooting with a DSLR in 2005, and had my first paid gig a year or two later.
-After more than a decade, it's still a happy long-term relationship.
+After working and saving up in the summer in 2005, I picked up my first DSLR, and since then it's been an avalanche of learning and improving.
+My first paid gig came a year or two later, and after more than a decade now, it's still a happy long-term relationship.

 Sometimes I like to geek out on gear.
-Especially lenses.
+Especially outdoor gear and lenses.
 Over the years I have slowly learned that it's still first and foremost the photographer, the time and place, the lens, then lastly the camera.
 The camera helps create the image no doubt, but just as you wouldn't complement a chef for his/her *amazing* frying pan/iron skillet/knife, a photographer's tool is simply that - a tool.
 A quality camera only takes quality images if you bring it with you and gets utilized.
-The best camera is the one in your hand.
+The best camera is quite often the one in your hand.

 Please get in touch for commissioned work, printing, licensing, and collaborations to discuss your needs.

 Photo credit: friends and strangers from all walks of life.
 Notable mention: Graham Wynne top row left (both).

 More testimonials and reviews via my Facebook page.